YouCanKeepSilence/ECG_deep_learning/README.md

 Target - predict illness "label" by rest columns from dataset.

-## Hypothesis
+## Hypotheses
-Our aim is to check next hypothesis:
+Our aim is to check next hypotheses:
 1) Main hypothesis that we able to predict illness by ecg data with ML algorithms and accuracy will be higher than 60%.
 2) We think that classical ML algorithms will be worse than Neural Nets
 3) We suppose that Convolutional NN will be the most accurate model for this problem